smXplorer/SwissSPAD-Live/docs/source/overview.rst

 + experiment documentation and logging

-Datasets are saved in the AlliGator HDF5 file format documented `here <https://sites.google.com/a/g.ucla.edu/alligator/alligator-technical-reference/alligator-hdf5-file-format>`_.
+Datasets are saved in the AlliGator HDF5 file format documented in :ref:`alligator-hdf5-file-format`.

 This manual provides an overview of the different windows constituting the GUI and of the corresponding actions they help perform.